Blog » Scuba Diving Articles » Dive Theory » Nitrogen Narcosis: Why It Is Hard to Know You Are Narked

 Divers are taught incorrect analogies for narcosis

 One of the problems with gauging the perception of susceptibility to narcosis is that of misleading education.
-Nitrogen narcosis doesn’t really conform to the classical “martini rule“.
+In reality, nitrogen narcosis doesn’t conform to the classical “martini rule“.
 For that reason, instructors should not use that analogy to describe the issue.

 Inaccurate analogies describing the symptoms of nitrogen narcosis prevent divers from accurately diagnosing its onset.
 If divers don’t feel ‘drunk’, then they don’t perceive that nitrogen narcosis is affecting them.